Sonic Acts: Vertical Cinema

 Commissioned in 2013, Vertical Cinema is a series of ten commissioned large-scale, site-specific works by experimental filmmakers and audio-visual artists such as Joost Rekveld, Rosa Menkman, Makino Takashi, and Billy Roisz.
-Presented on 35mm film and projected vertically using a custom-built projector in vertical cinemascope, the 90-minute programme aims to challenge the dominance of the horizontal screen by rotating it lengthwise, echoing the format of smartphones while reimagining the architecture of cinema itself.
+Presented on 35mm film and projected vertically using a custom-built projector in vertical cinemascope, the 90-minute programme aims to challenge the dominance of the horizontal screen by rotating it lengthwise, echoing the format of smartphones while also attempting to reimagine the architecture of cinema itself.
 While previous innovations in film focused on colour, 3D, and IMAX, Vertical Cinema explores orientation as a potential next shift.

 The project premiered at the Kontraste Festival (Dark As Light) in 2013 and had its Dutch debut at the International Film Festival Rotterdam in January 2014.
 Later that year, Vertical Cinema was presented at the Stedelijk Museum in Amsterdam, accompanied by an expanded programme of films and lectures.

 In 2015, Vertical Cinema was featured at international festivals including the Glasgow Short Film Festival, SXSW in Austin, the STRP Biennial in Eindhoven, the Melbourne International Film Festival (MIFF), and Baltā Nakts in Riga.
 The project continued to tour, appearing at GEGENkino in Leipzig in 2016 and returning to Amsterdam in 2017 with four new commissioned works for the Sonic Acts Festival: The Noise of Being.

 In 2024, Vertical Cinema returned with the exhibition Shifting Perspectives: Vertical Cinema at the Academy Museum of Motion Pictures in Los Angeles.
 To mark its tenth anniversary, the programme also toured to the Scanorama Film Festival in Lithuania.

 Dark Ecology

 IsoScope by Joris Strijbos, a kinetic sound-and-light installation.
 Commissioned and co-produced by Sonic Acts and Hilde Methi for Dark Ecology 2015.
 Langora, Norway.
 Photo by Jeroen Molenaar.

 Dark Ecology was a three-year art and research project based in Norway and Russia.
 It was initiated by Sonic Acts in collaboration with Kirkenes-based curator Hilde Methi and a network of partners.
 Funding for the project was provided by BarentsKult, Public Art Norway (KORO), Arts Council Norway, Creative Industries Fund NL, PNEK, Mondriaan Fund, and Finnmark County Municipality.
 It was inspired by philosopher Timothy Morton's concept of a "dark ecology" – which confronts the entanglement of all things, from iron ore to snowflakes.
-Morton's formulation emphasises that ecological awareness is not necessarily light, pure, or idyllic, but rather murky and unsettling.
+Morton's formulation argues that ecological awareness is not necessarily light, pure, or idyllic, but rather murky and unsettling.

 The project involved lectures, commissions, and a guided soundwalk.